VA Disability Combined Rating Calculator

 Annual VA compensation$21,701/yr

-What this means: Without the bilateral factor, these three conditions combine to 72% (100 − (0.50 × 0.70 × 0.80) = 72%), which also rounds to 70% — so in this particular case the rounded result is the same either way.
+What this means: Without the bilateral factor, the knees would combine to 44% instead of 48%, and combining that with the 50% back still reaches 72% — which also rounds to 70%, so in this particular case the rounded result is the same either way.
 But the bilateral factor matters enormously in cases near a rounding threshold: a combined value of 63% without the factor becomes 67% with it, changing the rounded rating from 60% to 70% and adding hundreds of dollars per month.
 VA rules require the bilateral adjustment whenever both sides of a paired joint carry compensable ratings.
-At 70%, this veteran receives $1,808.45/month in tax-free VA disability compensation, and may qualify for additional dependent-based increases if they have a spouse or children.
+At 70%, this veteran receives $1,808.45/month in VA disability compensation, which is excluded from federal taxable income, and may qualify for additional dependent-based increases if they have a spouse or children.

 How VA math works

 The VA's position is that you cannot be more than 100% disabled — so each additional condition has diminishing impact the higher your existing combined rating.
-The final combined value is rounded once to the nearest 10%.
+Do not round to the nearest 10% between each condition.
+VA combines the ratings first, applies any bilateral factor when applicable, and converts the final combined value to the nearest 10%.

 The bilateral factor explained

-Under 38 CFR § 4.26, if you have compensable disabilities affecting both sides of a paired body part — both knees, both arms, both legs, both eyes — you receive a 10% bonus on the combined value of those bilateral disabilities.
+Under 38 CFR § 4.26, if you have compensable disabilities affecting both sides of a paired body part — both arms, both legs, or paired skeletal muscles — you receive a 10% bonus on the combined value of those bilateral disabilities.

 The bilateral factor only applies when both sides have a compensable (greater than 0%) rating.
 A 0% rating on one side does not trigger it.
 If both sides are affected, review whether each side is separately documented and claimed.
 An accredited VSO can help confirm how to file bilateral conditions.